wethegit/sweet-potato/cooker/README.md

 ## Localization
 TODO: write about localization and automatic path generation

+## Static files
+All files inside a `public/` directory in the root of the project will be copied to `build/`.

 ## Config
 The cooker can be customized to an extent.
-Create a `sweet-potato-cooker.config.js` on the root of the project, same level as `package.json`.
+Create a `sweet-potato-cooker.config.js` in the root of the project, same level as `package.json`.
 ```js
 module.exports = {
   // Options